 Kushikatsu (串カツ)

-Kushikatsu are skewers of meat, vegetables, or seafood breaded and fried.
+Kushikatsu are skewers of meat, vegetables, or seafood that are breaded and fried.
 At festivals, you can find stalls offering a variety of kushikatsu, usually accompanied by tasty dipping sauces.